marluxiaboss/benchmark_ai_news_detection/docs/subpages/how_to_test_detector.md

 This section outlines the parameters used for testing a detector with the specified configurations.
 See the configuration files under `detector_benchmark/conf/detection` for the complete list.
 Note that each detector may have its own specific parameters that we don't cover here, look at the individual configuration files for each detector for more details.

 - `attack`: See [how to generate page](how_to_generate.md).
-Note that we don't assume that we know the attack, we specifiy the attack here because it allow us to track the data folder name for the corresponding generated dataset.
+Note that we don't assume that we know the attack, we specify the attack here because it allow us to track the data folder name for the corresponding generated dataset.
 Default value: "generation_base"

 - `batch_size`: Specifies the number of samples to be process in parallel by the GPU.
 Default value: 2